logo for pictures-of-cats.org

 The move towards wild cat/domestic cat hybrid breeding and taming wild cats has been questioned by some, including legislators.
 Perhaps as the wild areas of the earth become more precious and scarce due to humankind's activities, we seek a substitute such as a tame wild cat or something almost as good, a hybrid.

 Exotic cats are on the threshold of and overlap with being designer cats.
 The other exotic cats are the Chausie, Safari, Sokoke, Toyger, Serengeti and Ocicat.
 The Exotic Shorthair is not, in the sense of being a wild cat substitute, an exotic cat.
-She is very definitely a domestic cat.
+It is very definitely a domestic cat and looks like it.
 This illustrates the difficulties with the naming of different cat breeds throughout the world.

 Wild and Tamed - the cat in the picture above is a Serval